wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/grpc/create-grpc-api-using-rest-api.md

 The following steps are a quickstart guide on deploying a GRPC API that has a single .proto file as its API definition.

-If you wish to deploy a GRPC API that has multiple .proto files, you can follow [this guide.](./create-grpc-api-with-multiple-proto-files.md)
+If you wish to deploy an API with multiple .proto files, you can refer to <a href="../create-grpc-api-with-multiple-proto-files" target="_blank">this guide</a>.

 ### Step 1 - Obtain the proto files for the given API